Back to BlogHome Safety

 Do's and Don'ts of 911

-We’ve all heard stories about 911 calls that were clearly inappropriate, like the one a Canadian woman made when she thought the taxi she was in would be late to a train station.
-This example clearly seems ridiculous, but what about truly confusing situations?
+We’ve all heard stories about 911 calls that were clearly inappropriate, but what about truly confusing situations?
 Events where you need help from police or fire departments but you’re not sure whether it’s really an emergency?

 Knowing when to call 911, how to call 911, and finding the non-emergency numbers for your local authorities are important when you need assistance ranging from a true emergency to a mere problem or nuisance.